EssesDev/psg_video_navigator/README.md

 - Add support for video playback (optional).
 - Enhance UI with resizable video display and timestamp indicators.

+## Development Workflow
+- Changes are developed in the `dev` branch and merged into `main` after testing.

 ## License
 MIT License.
 All dependencies (Tkinter, OpenCV, PyAutoGUI, Pillow) are open-source with compatible licenses.